LoliEnjoyeer/NotSoCommonUtilities/README.md

 - Easy custom loudouts with pure config file
 - custom 914 recipes
 - ability to blindfold somebody
+- Ability for players to fix blackouts permamently
 - Maybe more...